LoKo Festival Events

 It’s about how we communicate; the words we use and don’t use.”

-Join Anna Warfield in a talk that transcends disciplines, combining her work with text-based fibers and engaging poetry.
-Her discussion will follow topics like the body, unlearning, communication, identity, and how it all connects with the art she creates.
-After a months-long residency and exhibition in the North Country, Warfield will also share her experience of showcasing her artwork and navigating a career in professional, visual art.
+Anna Warfield gave a talk that transcends disciplines, and combined her work with text-based fibers and engaging poetry.
+Her discussion followed topics like the body, unlearning, communication, identity, and how it all connects with the art she creates.
+After a months-long residency and exhibition in the North Country, Warfield also shared her experience of showcasing her artwork and navigating a career in professional, visual art.